dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 There are restrictions on what can be changed in a refinement.
-In particular, for convenience and readability. the names of formal parameters
+In particular, for convenience and readability, the names of formal parameters
 may not change for any declaration.